RakshitKumar04/Data_Structures_Algorithms_using_C/README.md

 - #### Insertion at the beginning
 - #### Insertion at the end
 - #### Insertion at the entered index
+- #### Merged Deletion
+    In this we build a menu driven program to delete at the beginning, end and the entered index number.
+- #### Merged Insertion
+    In this we build a menu driven program to insert at the beginning, end and the entered index number.
 # DYNAMIC MEMORY ALLOCATION
 - #### calloc
 - #### free